aaronjscott98-max/Coffee-shop-demo/README.md

 * **Developer Portfolio**: [Visit My Portfolio](https://aaronjscott.co.uk/)

 Why This Project Matters
 In a saturated digital market, a "working" website is no longer enough.
-This project was built to bridge the "Digital Gap" — the space where a brand's physical beauty is lost in a clunky web experience.
+This project was built to bridge the "Digital Gap", the space where a brand's physical beauty is lost in a clunky web experience.

-By using Vanilla JavaScript and Advanced CSS Stacking, Tay Tides provides an "app-like" fluidity that remains lightning-fast, ensuring the user's journey from discovering a roast to finding the shop is friction-free.
+By using Vanilla JavaScript and Advanced CSS Stacking, Tay Tides provides an "app-like" fluidity that remains lightning-fast, ensuring the user's journey from discovering a roast to finding the shop is friction free.

 The Professional Edge: Problem Solving
 The true value of a developer is the ability to debug complex interactions.
-This project highlights four critical "Full-Stack Thinking" moments:
+This project highlights four critical "Full Stack Thinking" moments:

 1. Architectural Integrity: The JS-HTML Bridge
 The Challenge: A silent failure in the mobile menu due to a naming mismatch between the HTML structure (menutoggle) and the external logic engine (mobile-toggle).